-Syrian forces make sweeping gains in eastern Aleppo
+Civilians under 'imminent' threat amid regime gains in eastern Aleppo

 Story highlights

-(CNN)Syrian regime forces have made large territorial gains in eastern Aleppo, driving a wedge through the middle of the zone that has been held by rebels for more than four years.

-Government forces and armed Shia groups loyal to Syrian President Bashar al-Assad began a renewed push toward eastern Aleppo on November 15 with airstrikes following a three-week lull.
+Government forces and armed paramilitary groups loyal to Syrian President Bashar al-Assad began a renewed push toward eastern Aleppo on November 15, backed by airstrikes following a three-week lull.

+And now they have succeeded in driving a wedge through the sector that has been held by rebels for more than four years, displacing thousands of civilians.

+Assad has vowed to take the whole of Aleppo, which has for years been divided between the largely regime-held west and rebel-held east.

+Taking the city would mark a turning point in Syria, where civil unrest that began in early 2011 has morphed into a countrywide armed conflict.

-But the regime's gains in the territory have been much faster than expected, and the bombing and shelling hasn't slowed.
+The regime's gains in Aleppo have been much faster than expected, and the bombing and shelling hasn't slowed.

 "Bodies are on the ground.
 We can't do anything because the shelling is too heavy," said Ahmad Edrees, a resident from Karam al-Baik on the current frontline.